aadharna/UntouchableThunder/README.md

 ----
 # tl;dr

-POET alters the topology of the levels to instantiate curriculum learning, a complexification system of game-rules that makes the level/environment progressively more complex
+POET alters the topology of the levels to instantiate curriculum learning.
+A complexification system of game-rules that makes the level/environment progressively more complex

 	- new rules
 	- new items